callummcdougall/computational-thread-art/README.md

 # How to run

 I would recommend running this algorithm in Jupyter Notebooks, or something similar (this shouldn't come as a surprise given this is how the documents are saved in this repository).
 Jupyter Notebooks lend themselves well to running this code; once I have selected an image I usually like to run lots of trials (tweaking the parameters, or editing the image), so the flexibility of notebooks is very useful.
 If you haven't downloaded Jupyter Notebooks, you can always use it in your browser (which requires a lot less effort!).
+To run the algorithm using your own image, you can take any of my example algorithms (see section Algorithm Examples), and replace the appropriate bits of code.

 1. **IMAGE PREPARATION**